Cheri342/UB-hacking/README.md

 # UB-hacking
-## You might have to install bunch of libraries so just run this code:-
+## You might have to install bunch of libraries so just run this on your command prompt or terminal:-
 ### pip install pyperclip
 ### pip install cryptography
 ### pip install tk-tools